MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Constructing MANGO

 \section{Constructing MANGO}

-The construction of MANGO is a multi-stage process designed to resolve the temporal pairing gap by identifying the best match between annual labels and single-date observations.
-As illustrated in Fig.~\ref{fig:overall_pipeline}, the pipeline consists of scalable data collection via GEE \cite{gorelick2017gee} followed by an adaptive selection process.
-This ensures that each sample in the dataset is the most representative scene for its geographic site.
+We construct MANGO through a scalable pipeline that resolves the temporal pairing gap by automatically aligning each annual GMW label with the most representative single-date Sentinel-2 acquisition.
+As illustrated in Fig.~\ref{fig:overall_pipeline}, the pipeline consists of large-scale data collection via GEE~\cite{gorelick2017gee} followed by a selection framework that admits multiple interchangeable score functions.